epsilon537/boxlambda/_drafts/boxlambda_simplified.markdown

 Arbiters without Overhead (most of the time)
 ============================================
 The wishbone arbiters present a minor problem, however.
 Arbiters typically introduce some transaction overhead.
 Luckily, there's a way to avoid that: I added a parameter to the arbiter module that allows you to select a default port.
 Transactions going through the default port will not suffer arbitration overhead when there are no requests on the other ports.
-The Bus Master facing arbiters have their default port connected to the CPU.
+The Bus Master-facing arbiters have their default port connected to the CPU.

 [![Arbiter without arbitration overhead on the default port.](../assets/arbiter_wo_overhead.png)](../assets/arbiter_wo_overhead.png)